DeveloperPiatt/dart-frog/README.md

 System Requirements and Installation Instructions
 -------------------------------------------------

 This app was developed for iOS 7.0 or later using Xcode 5.0.2.
-It is compatible with iPhone, iPad, and iPod touch, optimized for the iPhone 5.
+It is compatible with iPhone, iPad, and iPod touch.
+It is optimized for the iPhone 5.
 Many features of the app require an internet connection and/or request access to the mobile device's location or address book.

 Based on previous releases, the size of the app will be approximately 30 MB.